dianadauksa/codelex-project/README.md

 #### Stock Stars is a stock trading website built on PHP code base.
 Website includes the following features:

-* Create a user account and login to your personal account;
+* Create a user account and login to your personal account
-* Search for a stock and view stock prices and price changes;
+* Search for a stock and view stock prices and price changes
-* Buy, sell and shortlist stocks (*currently only with 'dummy' money not real funds*);
+* Buy, sell and shortlist stocks (*currently only with 'dummy' money not real funds*)
-* View your personal stock portfolio, profit/loss of the portfolio, and transaction history;
+* View your personal stock portfolio, profit/loss of the portfolio, and transaction history
-* Send stocks to a friend (other **Stock Stars** registered user);
+* Send stocks to a friend (other **Stock Stars** registered user)
 * *All the forms used on the website include necessary validations*

 ## Technologies Used